vnwal001/MyTestFolder/HW4-report.md

+### Extra Credit [2 points]: Combine this table with Table 12 (Resident Population, from Section 1 - Population) to show the relationship between land area and 2008 population for each state.

 #### 3. SCATTER PLOT

 <img src="https://github.com/vnwal001/MyTestFolder/blob/main/ScatterPlot.png" alt="Total Nintendo Sales from Other Regions Vs Total Global Sales From (2001-2010)" width="989" height="590">